cyrillkuettel/Libtorch-MobileSAM-Example/README.md

 cmake --build . --config Debug
 ```

-For subsequent builds you can use the makefile just type:
+From now on, you can just type:

 ```
 make